 The infrastructure of concern to the aquatic features and their associated 50 m buffer is both the drainage network within the PV1 area, and the Western Tributary network whereby the drainage network will be traversed by the proposed PV area and powerline infrastructure and all the associated alternatives in several areas, respectively.
-The drainage network within the PV1 area is considered extensive negating the use large portions of the proposed PV1 layout for solar panels.
+The drainage network and associated alluvial fan drainage feature within the PV1 area is considered extensive requiring avoidance from solar panels with minimal roads traversing these drainage features.
+The extent of the alluvial fan drainage feature negates the use of large portions of the proposed PV1 layout for solar panels.
 The orientation of the powerlines route is in such a manner that the route extends diagonally across (45 degrees) the main stem reach (drainage/flow direction) of the Western Tributary and not perpendicularly (90 degrees) to the drainage/flow direction.
 This diagonal orientation would result in a greater number of powerline pylons located directly within the sensitive watercourse features and buffer area than if the route were redesigned perpendicular to the drainage channel.
 This perpendicular orientation would result in far less pylons within the drainage area.
 Additional avoidance measures include limiting pylons from being built within or near drainage features by having the powerlines span watercourse features, notably the smaller systems.
 Additionally, the associated road network should follow avoidance mitigation and be aligned to avoid all drainage features, and where crossings are absolutely necessary for wet season crossings, the road should be constructed of permeable in key areas of wetness or steep slopes to prevent erosion or habitat destruction during use.
 This avoidance strategy through changes of project infrastructure design will limit the amount of habitat being impacted for the construction and operation of the solar development (Figure 6-2).